 How and When to Use ‘Ay’ in Spanish

 One common mistake that people learning Spanish may make is to confuse or misspell ‘Ay’ and ‘Hay’.
 After all, these words sound the same and they look very similar.
 However, their meanings are very different, as are the contexts in which we use them.

 Even though ‘Ay’ is a very short word, it’s very useful in Spanish.
-‘Ay’ is an exclamation that people use to express different emotions such as happiness, pain, sadness, anger, complaint, etc. This exclamation is the direct translation of ‘Oh’, ‘Ouch’, ‘Oh my’ or ‘Oh my God’, depending on the context.
+‘Ay’ is an interjection that people use to express different emotions such as happiness, pain, sadness, anger, complaint, etc. This exclamation is the direct translation of ‘Oh’, ‘Ouch’, ‘Oh my’ or ‘Oh my God’, depending on the context.

 ¡Ay!
 Me pegué en el dedo chiquito Ouch!
 I hit my pinky toe